nickangtc/object-oriented-ice-cream-shop-game/README.md

 - Trailing commas.
 I never knew this would be a good thing because it seemed so error prone, but I'm sold on Airbnb's [justification](https://github.com/airbnb/javascript#commas--dangling) for it: "This leads to _cleaner git diffs_.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don’t have to worry about the trailing comma problem in legacy browsers."
     - Note: Not that cleaner git diffs is an important thing on this small project, but I like adopting best practices so that it feels natural when the time where it's required comes along!
 - Named function expressions. `Foo.prototype.bar = function bar() {}` - the second "bar" name seems redundant, but apparently it [aids in debugging](https://eslint.org/docs/rules/func-names) when viewing the stack trace, without which we're likely to see "anonymous function" instead of "bar".
 - I like using dangling underscores to indicate "private" methods.
-Unlike the ESLint default of "[no-underscore-dangle](https://eslint.org/docs/rules/no-underscore-dangle)", I find that naming methods `_isValidType()` is useful to indicate that it should never be called from outside a class.
+Unlike the ESLint default of "[no-underscore-dangle](https://eslint.org/docs/rules/no-underscore-dangle)", I find that naming methods with underscore (eg. `_isValidType()`) is useful to indicate that it should never be called from outside a class.
     - To clarify, as far as I know, there are no supported ways of creating true private methods.
 I'm for the use of underscore dangles as a visual communication tool to convey "hands off from outside the class".

 ### 3. Testing (with Jest)